 - The Economics of Public Policy (UPADM-GP 140), offered in the spring

 There are three cross-school minors for students interested in public policy.
 One, called public policy analysis, closely mirrors the core of the public policy major and is offered jointly by Wagner and CAS.
 The two others are the minors in social and public policy (offered by Wagner and CAS) and in public policy and management (offered by Wagner and Stern).
-For information on these three minors, please see the cross-school minors page.
+For information on these three minors, please see the cross-school minors section of this Bulletin.

 To graduate with honors in the public policy major, a student must maintain at least a 3.65 average in the 11 courses required for the major (the two prerequisite courses are not calculated in this GPA), earn at least a 3.65 overall GPA, and write an honors thesis in the spring of senior year.